TouchTunesITS/sre-tech-assignment/README.md

 **Note** : For this task, you must implement the algorithms to determine the velocities, means and medians by yourself.
 You may use built-in sorting functions but must not use any built in or lib functions to do the calculations.

-3. Find the three most recent (from today) asteroid approaches where the `is_potentially_hazardous_asteroid` flag is set to true.
+3. Find the three most recent asteroid approaches where the `is_potentially_hazardous_asteroid` flag is set to true.

 You may use any online resource you like.